A Guide to the FMCSA’s New Entry-Level Driver Training (ELDT)

 What Theory Topics Does ELDT Cover?

-The ELDT curriculum covers five areas of instruction: Basic Operation, Safe Operating Procedures, Advanced Operating Practices, Vehicle Systems and Reporting Malfunctions, and Non-Driving Activities.
-Each area of instruction is broken down into a number of smaller sections totaling 30 different theory topics.
+The ELDT curriculum covers five areas of instruction: Basic Operation, Safe Operating Procedures, Advanced Operating Practices, Vehicle Systems, Reporting Malfunctions, and Non-Driving Activities.
+Each area of instruction is broken down into several smaller sections totaling 30 different theory topics.

-There is no minimum amount of time that a driver trainee must spend on the curriculum.
-Applicants must achieve an overall minimum score of 80% in order to pass the assessment.
+There is no minimum amount of time that a driver trainee must spend on the curriculum and applicants must achieve an overall minimum score of 80% to pass the assessment.

 As the name implies, this section trains applicants on the basics of operating a commercial motor vehicle (CMV) — such as the instruments involved, how to control the vehicle, how to perform inspections on a vehicle, and how to perform simple maneuvers.
 The topics covered include:

 - Control Systems/Dashboard